NyphoX/AutomatedAmongUsModInstaller/README.md

 AAMI is currently only developed for Windows.

+## How does it work?

+I could go on describing how this mod works in all detail.
+But that would most likely be boring.
+Have a look at how AAMI works in this short video.

+TODO: embed video (centered?)

 ## IMPORTANT

 __Before__ using AAMI, make sure your Steam installation of Among Us is "clean".
 This means that there is no mod installed and only the base Among Us game files are present.
 If you are unsure if this is the case, do a clean reinstall of Among Us following these steps: